texfaq/texfaq.github.io/FAQ-whatenv.md

 ---
+title:  What are LaTeX ''environments''
 section: Bits and pieces of (La)TeX
 date: 2014-06-10
 ---

-# What are LaTeX ''environments''

 While TeX makes direct provision for commands, LaTeX adds a concept of ''environment''; environments perform an action on a block